raul23/pyebooktools/README.rst

     if you used the shell scripts, you will easily know how to run the corresponding subcommand with the given options.
-  * `ebooktools.py`_ is the name of the Python script whose name doesn't have a hyphen and ends with ``.py`` to distinguish from the original shell project ``ebook-tools``.
+  * `ebooktools.py`_ is the name of the Python script whose name doesn't have a hyphen and ends with ``.py`` to distinguish from the original Shell project ``ebook-tools``.
   * ``pyeboooktools`` is the name of the Python package that you need to install as explained  `below <#install-pyebooktools>`__ to have access to